rm3l/BuildGuide/README.md

 If repo exits due to fetch errors the run the repo sync cmd again as -f will fix broken source

+## Time to build!
+Well, Almost :P
-## Modifying the Device Tree so that it can be picked up by build system
+First we need to Modify the Device Tree so that it can be picked up by build system.

+# wip, time for sleep..
 Not done yet, I'm going to sleep lol